ci-oc/basic-lms-laravel/readme.md

 - **`php artisan remark`**
 ## Security Vulnerabilities

-If you discover a security vulnerability within FCI-H-LMS, please send an e-mail to fcih-lms@fcih.com.
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within FCI-H-LMS, please post an issue.
+All security vulnerabilities will be addressd.
 ## Issues
 In case of receiving this error
 - BadMethodCallException, Please run this two commands